 How much does buyer representation cost?

-In better than 99.9% of the cases, the commission is paid by the seller, so buyer representation costs you nothing.
-I have never had an instance where a buyer has paid my commission, even with FSBOs or New Builds.
+In better than 99.9% of the cases, the commission is paid by the seller if the seller chooses to do so, so buyer representation costs you nothing.
+I have never had an instance where a buyer has had to pay my commission, even with FSBOs or New Builds.
 The buyer representation agreement, however, will spell out that you will be responsible for my commission if the seller does not pay.
-But two things are important here: First, it is extremely rare; and second, we generally know ahead of time if there are any issues with the commission because the MLS listing agreement states that the buyer’s agent will be paid by the seller’s agent.
+But two things are important here: First, it is extremely rare; and second, we generally know ahead of time if there are any issues with the commission because the MLS listing agreement states that the buyer’s agent will be paid by the seller’s agent out of the seller’s agent’s commission, although the amount may vary.

 Do I have to sign anything?